Pre-load images with CSS

 .hiddenpic {display:none;}

-Then add your image that you want pre-loaded just following the </HEAD> tag.
-For example:
+Then add your image that you want pre-loaded just following the </HEAD>

 <img src="/images/navhover.gif" alt="" class="hiddenPic" />

-OR, you could put several images inside a DIV:
+OR, you could put several images inside a DIV

 <div class="hiddenPic"><img src="/images/hover1.gif" alt="" /> <img src="/images/hover2.gif" alt="" /> <img src="/images/hover3.gif" alt="" /></div>